samirjabib/hydrogen-artigrey-interview/README.md

 The project is configured for deployment to Netlify.
 Once set up, the site will be live and accessible at a custom domain.

-**Note:** The deployment works well, but there is an issue with the hard reload cache.
-When a hard reload is made, the cache is not revalidated, but rather the previous cache is used.
-This is a known issue between Hydrogen and Netlify, and is not related to the project code.
-As a result, the `shouldRevalidate` function provided by Remix does not work as expected in this case.
-However, the normal revalidation functionality works as expected in all route flows and checkout, etc. I have identified this issue and am close to resolving it.